saipreetham123/AIO_BRUTE/README.md

 # AIO_BRUTE
+An Advanced level brute forcer with many modules along with discord and captcha solver support (most of the captcha services are supported).

 # This Code is a brute forcer for few websites

   Which can run any number of threads based on your CPU capacity.